kojiro5150/phdss-instructions/systems.md

   LAYER 1 PARSER CONTRACTS — DO NOT CHANGE:
   - **Dominant Feedback Loops** — appears EXACTLY ONCE in the output.
 Do not repeat this section under any circumstances.
+  - **Structural Leverage Zones** — appears EXACTLY ONCE in the output.
+Do not repeat this section under any circumstances.
+Cover all leverage zones (information flows, incentives, rules, paradigms, authority shifts, workflow implications, microsystem variability) in a single instance.
+Do not open a second instance covering structural implications later in the output.
   - **Recommendation Signal**: [PROCEED / CAUTION / HALT] — final line of output,
     matched by parseDashboard() regex.